sdsc-ordes/gimie/README.md

 With no specifications, Gimie will print results in the terminal.
 Want to save Gimie output to a file?
 Add your file path to the end : `gimie data https://github.com/numpy/numpy > path_to_output/gimie_output.ttl`

-### Limitations

-* For a Github repository extraction: if the GitHub repository is owned by an organization, all "mentionable users" are reported as contributors.
-This will include all members of the organization in addition to contributors.

 ----------------------------------------------------------------------

 ## Contributing